anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## DNS Responses {#sec:responses}

-DNS responses are encoded as array of CBOR arrays containing up to 4 entries.
+DNS responses are encoded as a CBOR array containing up to 5 entries.
+The first entry MAY be an unsigned integer, representing the transaction ID of the response.
+If CBOR array is a response to a query that contains a transaction ID, it MUST be included and set to the corresponding value present in the query.
+If it is not included, the transaction ID is implied to be 0.
+The remaining 4 entries are arrays:

 If only 1 array is included, then this is the DNS answer section represented as an array of one or more DNS Resource Records (see {{sec:rr}}).